dnicalek/NashvilleHousingProject/README.md

 - Removing duplicates
 - Deleting unused columns

-The data cleaning scripts and their execution are explained in the `CleaningPortfolioProject.sql` file.
+The data cleaning scripts and their execution are explained in the `NashvilleHousingCleaning.sql` file.

 ## Data Analysis